modehnal/GNOMETerminalAutomation/article/presentation_article.md

           context.sandbox.after_scenario(context, scenario)
       ```

-    To again list some things that are being done.
+    Again, to list some things that are being done:
       - Capturing the image on fail.
       - Stopping the video recording.
       - Cleanup, closing all started applications.